dinosoeren/walls.dev/content/project/iris-31/index.md

 - **The Book and the Dice:** The performance ends with a book inscribed "Hope you like it.
 Love, Granddad" and dice showing "3" and "1"—a direct reference to 1931, the year of the hurricane.
 - **The TV and News:** Scenes with a TV and news broadcast ground the story in historical reality, while the TV’s static and flooding studio blur the line between past and present.

-*Excerpt from the final script:*
+*Excerpts from the final script:*

+> A book appears in his place.
+>
-> "A book appears in his place.
-It falls to the ground.
+> It falls to the ground.
 You go to pick it up, and it avoids your hand, like a magnet.
 It floats upward in front of you, it opens, and there’s something written on the first page.
+>
-It says, 'Hope you like it.
-Love, Granddad.'"
+> It says, *"Hope you like it.
+Love, Granddad."*

+> You’re standing on the edge of a cliff...
+>
-> "You’re standing on the edge of a cliff, and there’s a huge storm in the distance.
+> ...and there’s a huge storm in the distance.
 A hurricane.
 It’s slowly coming toward you...
 Just before the hurricane reaches you, the storm immediately calms, the hurricane dissipates into the water, the sun comes out, and you’re left standing there in the sunlight.
 Birds.
 Wind.
 Silence.
-Peace."
+Peace.

 ## Exploring Identity

 The early scripts also touched on issues of gender and racial identity, reflecting my own journey to understand my family’s past and my place within it.
 These themes, while less explicit in the final performance, informed the emotional landscape of *Iris-31*.

-*Excerpt from an early draft:*
+> *Dialog from an early draft:*
+>
+> EDWARD: Your skin’s dark.
+>
+> AVICE: A bit.
+>

-> "EDWARD: Your skin’s dark.
-AVICE: A bit.
-EDWARD: Too much sunlight.
+> EDWARD: Too much sunlight.
 Be smart about it, like Yvon.
 He knows if he spends too much time in the sun, his friends won’t play with him at school.
+>
-AVICE: Yvon is a good girl.
-She stays inside and keeps her skin fair, like a good girl."
+> AVICE: Yvon is a good girl.
+She stays inside and keeps her skin fair, like a good girl.

 ## The Role of Binadu and Family Dynamics

 The family servant, who I named Binadu out of ignorance of his real name, plays a crucial role in the survival story.
 He physically saved Yvon and his family during the hurricane by tying them with rope to the water towers near their home, where they remained for days.
 The scripts show Binadu’s care and the family’s complex dynamics under stress.

-*Excerpt from an early draft:*
+> *Line from an early draft:*
+>

-> "BINADU: I won’t let you take him.
-If you have a death wish, so be it, but I am taking Yvon now!"
+> BINADU: I won’t let you take him.
+If you have a death wish, so be it, but I am taking Yvon now!

 ## Final Thoughts